Collaborative Opportunities with the DLC

 DLC Fellows Program - This is an opportunity for the community (both members and non-members) to be involved in studies the DLC is conducting and reports it is writing.
 Each year, the DLC creates a publications roadmap that it works on throughout the year, and that roadmap can change as the year goes on based on the needs of the members specifically and the field at large.
 Based on the DLC’s capacity (through Evergreen Education Group researchers), DLC may ask others to help with these publications.

 DLC membership - All of the opportunities above do not require organizations to be members.
-More information about membership are shared via the links below:
+More information about membership are shared in the Overview, Benefits, and Levels pages on the DLC website.

 Snapshot report - Snapshot is an annual report of the Digital Learning Collaborative and will be released each year at the Digital Learning Annual Conference (DLAC).
 Each year, there are opportunities to contribute to the Snapshot that will be shared via the DLC Newsletter.